grvbhosale/Robotics-Perception-Intern-Report/README.md

 Major Work - Index<br />
 • Working on Sensor Fusion using VLP -16 and Camera.
 Outcome - Detect a object and display its distance from SwayamGO.
 Pg- 17 <br />
 • 3D obstacle detection in Lidar .
 RANSAC and Euclidean Cluster detecting in PCL.
 Pg - 25 <br />
-• Vechile , Pedistrian and Traffic Sign Detection using Yolo V3 using Darknet implementation.
+• Vehicle , Pedistrian and Traffic Sign Detection using Yolo V3 using Darknet implementation.
 The data was captured from ARAI's Car SwayamGO of Pune roads .
 Detecting Vehicles , Pedistrians and Traffic Signs in Indian Scenario.
 Pg-27